cozy/cozy-proxy/README.md

 # [Cozy](http://cozy.io) Proxy

-Cozy Proxy redirects requests properly to the right application of the Cozy platfomr depending on given path.
+Cozy Proxy redirects requests properly to the right application of the Cozy platform depending on given path.
 It also handles authentication to the Cozy for users and devices.

 ## Install